-Yadong County is located in the southeastern part of Shigatse City, neighboring Kangmar county, Bainang county and Kamba county in the north, and extending in a wedge shape to the south between India and Bhutan.
+Yadong County is located in the southeastern of Shigatse City, neighboring Kangmar county, Bainang county and Kamba county in north, and extending in a wedge shape to south between India and Bhutan.
 There is a road to India.

 Most popular sites

 Duoqing Lake is located in Duoqing Village, 80 kilometers away from the county seat.
 It takes about 2.5 hours to drive.
 Its total area is more than 1.5 million mu, and the natural pollution-free fish reserves are more than 15,000 tons.
 The Duoqing Lake in summer reflects the Zhuomulari Snow Mountain like a magic mirror, forming a moving and exquisite picture of nature

 Zhuomulari (Jomolhari) Snow Mountain is located in Pali Town (also Phari Zong), about 50 kilometers away from Yadong County seat, which may take 1 hour drive.
 It is reagrded as “Goddess Peak” by local people, it is the seventh peak in the Himalayas.
 With an altitude of 7314 meters,

 Dongga monastery is located on a conch-shaped mountain col in Dongxiang village.
 “Dongga” means “conch” in Tibetan.
 This monastery is a subordinate of Tashilhunpo Monastery, also known as “Dongga Tashilhunpo Monastery “.
 It has a history of more than 500 years, and was rebuilt on its initial site in 1982.
 There are now 11 monks in this monastery.
 It is one of the largest Gelug pa monasteries in Yadong.